We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Costume Designer/Director

 In 2020, Katie was honored to receive the URTA Award for Excellence in Undergraduate Training in the area of Costume Design and Technology.
 The award recognizes outstanding work of instructors, coaches, and mentors, for excellence in the training and preparation of undergraduate theatre artists.
 It is awarded to one costumer each year.
+In 2024, she received the Ole and Lucy Flaat Distinguished Service Award.

 JULIA JONES